Rank-preserving geometric means of positive semi-definite matrices

 \section{A rank-preserving mean of an arbitrary number of matrices of $\Sy$}

-The extension of the mean from projectors to {arbitrary} matrices of $\Sy$ is based on the decomposition of any matrix $A\in\Sy$, with $U$ an orthonormal matrix in $\mathrm{St(p,n)}$ and $R^2$ a positive definite matrix in $\mathrm{P_p}$. {This matrix decomposition emphasizes the geometric interpretation of elements of $\Sy$ as \emph{flat $p$-dimensional ellipsoids in $\RR^n$}.
+The proposed extension of the mean from projectors to {arbitrary} matrices of $\Sy$ is based on the decomposition of any matrix $A\in\Sy$, with $U$ an orthonormal matrix in $\mathrm{St(p,n)}$ and $R^2$ a positive definite matrix in $\mathrm{P_p}$. {This matrix decomposition emphasizes the geometric interpretation of elements of $\Sy$ as \emph{flat $p$-dimensional ellipsoids} in $\RR^n$.
 The flat ellipsoid belongs to a $p$-dimensional subspace spanned by the columns of $U$, which form an orthonormal basis of the subspace, whereas the $p\times p$ positive definite matrix $R^2$ defines the shape of the ellipsoid in the low rank cone $\mathrm{P_p}$}.
-The matrix decomposition $A_i=U_iR_i^2U_i^T$ is defined up to an orthogonal transformation with $O\in\mathrm{O(p)}$ since The orthogonal transformation does not affect the Grassman Riemannian mean but does affect, in general, the mean of the low-rank factors since $M(R_1^2,R_2^2)\neq M(R_1^2,O^TR_2^2O)$ where $M$ is the Ando mean.
+For each $1\leq i\leq N$, the matrix decomposition $A_i=U_iR_i^2U_i^T$ is defined up to an orthogonal transformation with $O_i\in\mathrm{O(p)}$ since The orthogonal transformations do not affect the Grassmann Riemannian mean, but do affect, in general, the mean of the low-rank factors since $M(R_1^2,R_2^2)\neq M(R_1^2,O^TR_2^2O)$ for arbitrary $O\in\mathrm{O(p)}$, where $M$ denotes the Ando mean.
 Principal difficulties for defining a proper geometric mean stem from this ambiguity.